 After settling in Texas, Andy and Dionne Noble decided to rename the company NobleMotion Dance (NMD) and incorporate as a non-for-profit organization.
 NMD had its debut in Houston’s Big Range Dance Festival in June 2009 and was met with critical success.
 Critic Neil Ellis Orts stated, “the company exhibits an extraordinary athleticism…NobleMotion Dance is a name to watch.”
 Invitations to perform as a part of Dance Houston, Weekend of Texas Contemporary Dance, and the JCC’s Triple Focus followed shortly after.
 Critic Nancy Wozny hailed, “NobleMotion emerged as the company to gush about” in her 2010 year in review.

-Since NMD places a great emphasis on integrating technology with dance, the company’s most recent work has focused on collaborations with light artists Jeremy Choate and David Deveau.
+Since NMD places a great emphasis on integrating technology with dance, the company’s early work focused on collaborations with light artists Jeremy Choate and David Deveau.
 In the fall of 2011, NMD and Jeremy Choate presented an evening comprised of nine light installations where the dancers fully interacted with the technology.
-Splitting Night: An Evening of Dance and Light was named by Critic Theodor Bale as the “don’t miss it” dance event of the season.
-The fall of 2012, look for NMD to present a new collaborative evening with David Deveau that integrates projection design into the live performance space.
+Splitting Night: An Evening of Dance Light was named by Critic Theodor Bale as the “don’t miss it” dance event of the season.
+The fall of 2012 NMD presented Spitting Ether: A Reality Bending Dance, a collaborative evening with David J Deveau that integrated projection design into the live performance space.